ljzbtc/foundry-starter/README.md

 # Foundry Starter Kit

-This is my custom Foundry starter kit for daily use in smart contract development and deployment.
+This is a custom Foundry starter kit for daily use in smart contract development.

 ## Usage